 IT Skills

 These are extremely important to have on your CV.
-A role with a prospective employer could depend on the systems exposure you have had.
+A role with a prospective employer could depend on the system's exposure you have had.
 It is often the case that I have had to do a specific search for an accountancy package or system.
-Knowledge of IT software (e.g. SAP, Oracle, Sage), is extremely valuable.
-If you have the software skills, ensure you feature what particular systems you have worked with.
-If you happen to be a superuser of a particular system, again have it noted in black and white.
+Knowledge of IT software (e.g. SAP, Oracle, Sage) is extremely valuable.
+If you have the software skills, ensure you feature which systems you have worked with.
+If you happen to be a superuser of a particular system, again, have it noted in black and white.

 Soft Skills

-The most common soft skills requirements included on accountancy & finance job descriptions include; problem-solving, analytical skills, team player and strong interpersonal skills, leadership, attention to detail, verbal and written communication and presentational skills, time management and organisational skills.
+The most common soft skills requirements included in accountancy & finance job descriptions include problem-solving, analytical skills, team player and strong interpersonal skills, leadership, attention to detail, verbal and written communication and presentational skills, time management and organisational skills.
 These will all add positively to your CV.

 Tailor Your CV

 Finally, putting the time and effort into an initial template and then tailoring it based on the application can significantly improve your chances of being called to interview.
-I would always advise candidates to cross-reference their CV against the job description.
-Ensure that you include the transferrable skills and experience you have on your CV and where possible in your personal profile.
+I would always advise candidates to cross-reference their CVs against the job description.
+Ensure that you include the transferrable skills and experience you have on your CV and, where possible, in your personal profile.

 Seek Advice